KritikaaSinghh/AI-Career-Copilot/README.md

 ## ✨ Overview

-**AI Career Copilot** is a Java and Spring Boot based career intelligence application that turns a resume into an interactive AI-powered career assistant.
+**AI Career Copilot** is a Java and Spring Boot based career intelligence application that turns a resume into an interactive career assistant.

 Users can upload a PDF resume and use a single workspace to:

-- 📄 Analyze their resume
+- 📄 Analyze the resume
-- 💬 Ask questions about their resume
+- 💬 Ask questions about the resume
-- 🎯 Match their resume against a job description
+- 🎯 Compare the resume with a job description
 - 🧠 Identify skill gaps
 - 🎤 Practice technical interviews
 - 🗺️ Generate a personalized 90-day career roadmap